arcalot/arcaflow-workflows/basic-examples/serial-data_passing/README.md

 This workflow runs a metadata collection plugin step and then an example plugin (in this case using the template plugin) that takes its `name` input from the `fqdn` output returned by the metadata plugin.
-All steps are run via the default deployer (defined in `config.yaml`), and their success outputs are reported.
+All steps are run via the default deployer, and their success outputs are reported.

 > [!NOTE]
 > This workflow does not require an input file.